Peruzal/xamarin-forms-guide/docs/views/list-view.md

+description: The ListView is one of the most popular controls.
+It's used to display a list of data.
+The list view automatically scrolls when the content does not fit the screen.

 # ListView

 The `ListView` is one of the most popular controls.
 It's used to display a list of data.
 The list view automatically scrolls when the content does not fit the screen.